 Common areas (i.e. game room, residential building student lounges, open student spaces, etc.) have been reconfigured in accordance to recommendations made for 6’ physical distancing, including the repositioning of seating and tables, the removal of some fixtures and the use of restrictive seat labels to be placed on some multi-seat furnishings.
 Elevators on campus will have a maximum of two people at one time and the use of masks is mandatory.

 Residence Hall rooms have been reconfigured to provide residential students with the number of beds and space they will need in their room according to roommate formation preferences.
 Current Colby-Sawyer students can be guests in student rooms, if approved by all roommates.
 The total number of student guests and residents may not exceed the room occupancy posted for that space.
-Visitors from outside of the college will be asked to remain in the common area of the residential community, with proper face coverings and physical distancing enforced.
+Non-CSC guests/visitors are restricted from entering any residential building or space unless the CSC student and non-CSC guest/visitor has received an exception to enter the facility (i.e.: authorized student move-in/move-out, etc.).
 See the full Guest Policy for more information.

 Additionally, signage will be posted within residential communities and outside of common areas (lounges/kitchens/laundry rooms) which outline the number of students that can be in each particular area, and to reiterate physical distancing policies.